Engelberg/instaparse/README.md

 => (defparser p "S = 1*'a'" :input-format :abnf :output-format :enlive) ; takes additional keyword arguments
 #'user/myparser
 ```

+`defparser` works in both Clojure and Clojurescript for cross-platform compatibility, but as a macro, there are some subtleties to its use; for example, any optional keyword arguments need to be present and available directly within the expression so they can be picked up at compile-time (as opposed to passed in as variables).
+So we recommend using `defparser` primarily in Clojurescript, where it contributes a worthwhile performance benefit, and stick to the function `parser` if your primary target is Clojure.

 ### Escape characters